Meet the Team

 Sophy believes that the client-therapist relationship and collaborative goal-setting is paramount to successful outcomes.

-Ben is a registered Psychologist and Board - Approved Supervisor with the Psychology Board of Australia (PsyBA) and holds a PsyBA Area of Practice Endorsement as a Clinical Psychologist.
+Ben is a clinical psychologist and Board - Approved Supervisor with the Psychology Board of Australia (PsyBA) and holds a PsyBA Area of Practice Endorsement as a Clinical Psychologist.
 He is a full member of both the Australian Psychological Society (APS) and the APS College of Clinical Psychologists.

 During the last decade, Ben acquired – both overseas and in Australia – considerable experience in the field of cognitive neurosciences and in psychosocial rehabilitation therapies, related to the treatment of severe mental health issues.
 While Ben’s clinical training enables him to provide a wide range of psychological therapies, he holds particular interest in the assessment and treatment of cognitive difficulties (e.g. attention, concentration, memory, planning, etc).